aidant842/MilestoneProject3/README.md

 2. ~~***NOT YET FIXED***  issue with static directory, images have to be in static/css -- fixed, file structure error.~~
 3. ~~***NOT YET FIXED***  can't read js from file has to be on page -- fixed, file structure issue.~~
 4. ***NOT YET FIXED***  video/image buttons not disapearing when video iframe is clicked.
-5. ***NOT YET FIXED***  search doesn't work -- partilaly fixed, figured out on own by importing from bson.json_util import dumps and testing query results by #return dumps(query)
+5. ~~***NOT YET FIXED***  search doesn't work -- partilaly fixed, figured out on own by importing from bson.json_util import dumps and testing query results by: return dumps(query) return dumps(mongo.db.games.find({'genre_name': 'Adventure'})). search not complete, needs to fash a message when result is empty (done &#9745;) and ignore null fields if some fields are left empty~~
-    #return dumps(mongo.db.games.find({'genre_name': 'Adventure'})).
-    search not complete, needs to fash a message when result is empty (done &#9745;) and ignore null fields if some fields are left empty
+SEARCH NOW FULLY WORKING WITH TEXT SEARCH ASWELL
 6. ~~***NOT YET FIXED*** iframe expects embed url, can't rely on user to enter embeded url  -- fixed by adding embed trailer function.~~
 7. ~~***NOT YET FIXED*** page overspilling - fixed, crumbs container width.~~
 8. ~~***NOT YET FIXED*** date picker colour -- fixed with css.~~
-9.   ***NOT YET FIXED*** no visual for users that aren't logged in that its possible to edit/delete a game -- fixed by adding if block that redirects to login if not logged in.(redundent since it was changed to user only)
+9. ~~***NOT YET FIXED*** no visual for users that aren't logged in that its possible to edit/delete a game -- fixed by adding if block that redirects to login if not logged in.~~(redundent since it was changed to user only)
 10. ~~***NOT YET FIXED*** forgot to changed mobile nav based on user logged in.~~
 11. ~~***NOT YET FIXED*** home/login/signup pages don't respond well on large screens - fixed by changing css properties.~~
 12. ~~***NOT YET FIXED*** forgot to changed mobile nav based on user logged in.~~